-While some of us might be taking it easy after the excesses of the Christmas period, January certainly hasn’t been a slow cash app slotss month in the world of cybercrime.
+While some of us might be taking it easy after the excesses of the Christmas period, January certainly hasn’t been a slow news month in the world of cybercrime.
 The FSB arresting alleged members of the ransomware group REvil (aka Sodinokibi) at the apparent behest of the FBI coincided with a massive cyberattack against organizations in Ukraine.
 We can only speculate on the exact reasons behind these arrests, but one thing we can say for sure is that these events have sent some Russian-language cybercriminal forum users’ blood pressures through the roof.
 Over the years, we have witnessed a constant level of chatter on the forums about the prospect of arrest and imprisonment, but the community has never appeared so worried about how their cybercriminal careers may end and how they might fare in jail.
 In this blog, we’ll take a look at how threat actors on Russian-language cybercriminal forums rate their prospects of being arrested and how they fancy their chances in prison.

 Prison time for cybercrime